deeplearninc/relaax/README.md

   --checkpoint-dir DIR  training checkpoint directory --checkpoint-aws-s3 BUCKET KEY
+                        AWS S3 bucket and key for training checkpoints --checkpoint-time-interval SECONDS
+                        save on regular intervals in seconds --checkpoint-global-step-interval STEPS
+                        save on regular intervals in global steps --checkpoints-to-keep N
-                        AWS S3 bucket and key for training checkpoints --metrics-dir         metrics data directory --metrics-aws-s3 BUCKET KEY
+                        number of checkpoints to keep --metrics-dir DIR     metrics data directory --metrics-aws-s3 BUCKET KEY
                         AWS S3 bucket and key for training metrics data --aws-keys FILE       YAML file containing AWS access and secret keys
 ```

-Do not use both --checkpoint-dir and --checkpoint-aws-s3 flags in the same command line.
+It is possible to use both --checkpoint-dir and --checkpoint-aws-s3 flags in the same command line.
+In this case parameter server restores latest checkpoint (checkpoint having largest global step) from both location.
+Saving is doing in both locations.

 Configuration file is the same as for RLX Server.
 Please use the same configuration for Parameter Server and for RLX Server.
 Otherwise training will fail.